Documentation Index

 JSON content ingestion through workflows (planned for future release)

-Navigate to your Knowledge Base to see all content sources.
-The content sources list displays:
+Navigate to your Knowledge Base to see all stores.
+The Stores tab displays:

-Each content source shows:- Manual: Files uploaded in the Knowledge Base page
+Each row shows:- Manual: Files uploaded in the Knowledge Base page

 - Workflow: Content ingestion through workflow variables (planned for future release)

-The unique name of the content source within the Knowledge Base
+The unique name of the store within the Knowledge Base

 Current processing state: